KIrynaW/coast-keepers-project/README.md

   - The website was run through [Wave](https://wave.webaim.org/) web accessibility evaluation tool, and few errors were found.

      - __Error 1: Form Label__
+     The issue was in the missing value in the label property
         ![First Error found in the html code](docs/readme-images/error1-formlabel.jpg)

+        **Solution:** a heading was created which then was hidden by adding a class and styling it to be hidden.
         ![First Error solution code](docs/readme-images/error1-initialfix.jpg)

      - __Error 2: Justified Text__